 - The replacement RAID controller part number matches the part number of the RAID controller to be replaced.
 To provide full functionality, the two controllers should have the same memory capacity.
-Although two controllers of different memories can be paired in an storage subsystem, the mismatch causes some functions to be disabled (for example, the cache mirroring function). - Both power supply-fan units must be connected and powered on with no Needs Attention LEDs lit.
+Although two controllers of different memories can be paired in an storage subsystem, the mismatch causes some functions to be disabled (for example, the cache mirroring function). - Inserting a DS4800 model 80A/H controller into a non-model 80A/H DS4800 subsystems (that is, model 82A/H, model 84A/H, model 88A/H) will result in the controller to be held in lockdown state.
+Similarly, inserting a non-model 80 DS4800 controller into a DS4800 model 80 subsystem will cause it to be held in lock down state. - Both power supply-fan units must be connected and powered on with no Needs Attention LEDs lit.
 Ensure that the Power LEDs on each of the power supply-fan units are lit.
 If either of the power supply-fan units is not optimal, it is recommended that you replace that component before you proceed with the controller replacement procedure. - If you are replacing an optimal controller, first make sure that the other RAID controller is optimal and that the fibre channel path from the hosts to the other RAID controller is also optimal.